vzachari/IronSmithQSM/README.md

 # Ironsmith QSM Toolkit

-Valentinos Zachariou, University of Kentucky (see LICENSE file for more details).
+Copyright (C) 2020 Valentinos Zachariou, University of Kentucky (see LICENSE file for more details).

 #### This software has been developed for research purposes only and is not a clinical tool.